xDoplear/Meshtastic-With-Sensors/README.md

 2. Press three dots on top right corner
 3. Go to "Radio configuration"
 4. Scroll down until you see "Import configuration" and press it
-5. Import the config file named "ASF config".
+5. Import the config file named "All Sensor Final Config".
 This is the current configuration of the current sensor Heltecs.
+   There is one called "All Sensor Final Cong" as well.
+This should also work but I just made a typo.
-6. If you want to double check if the configuration is right or if you do not have access to the file, the following are the important settings that need to be changed
+7. If you want to double check if the configuration is right or if you do not have access to the file, the following are the important settings that need to be changed
    - On the channels tab (the circle with a sideways wifi Logo), there should be a place to enter a URL.
 Enter the following URL: https://meshtastic.org/e/#CjESIJX6cYPXaTCkQ90MgZlJb7ExMa7bxA76L3uKXQBcwBAvGglNZW5kZXpMYWI6AgggEgwIATgBQANIAVAeaAE The name of the private channel should be "MendezLab"